MIS - Basic Information Concepts

 The most popular data collection techniques include:

 Surveys: A questionnaires is prepared to collect the data from the field.

-Objective measures or tests: An experimental test was conducted on the subject and data was collected.
+Objective measures or tests: An experimental test is conducted on the subject and the data is collected.

-Interviews: In which data is collected by the system analyst by following a rigid procedure and collecting the answers to a set of pre-conceived questions through personal interviews.
+Interviews: Data is collected by the system analyst by following a rigid procedure and collecting the answers to a set of pre-conceived questions through personal interviews.